 With this in mind, the most recent data shows that 75 percent of Canadian consumers agree that they better recall advertising from trusted brands or companies.
 Once a brand-customer relationship is established, customer trust is the base for success.
 More than 80 percent of Canadians claim they would pay more for products or services from trusted brands.

 It is clear that customers have certain expectations of brands, and companies should be mindful of how they target customers as well as factors which could cause loyal followers to leave them.
-As of 2017, 78 percent of Canadians said that their reason for breaking up with a brand was unresponsive customer service, whilst 79 percent cited unknown data use as their reason.
-Further, the majority of Canadian internet users said that they disagreed with stores or brands using location-based technologies to identify them.
+As of 2020, 33 percent of Canadians said that their reason for breaking up with a brand was unresponsive customer service, whilst 24 percent cited disagreement with the brand’s values as their reason.
+Further, the majority of Canadian internet users said that they were concerned about the collection and usage of their personal information for business purposes .

-As of 2017, the Royal Bank of Canada has the highest brand value in the country totaling over 16.6 billion Canadian dollars, closely followed by TD Bank which has a brand value of just over 16.4 billion.
-Perhaps unsurprisingly, TD Bank’s loyalty program TD Rewards features among the leading loyalty programs in Canada, having been given an index score of 66 percent in early 2018.
+As of 2021, the Toronto Dominion Bank (TD Bank) has the highest brand value in the country totaling over 16 billion Canadian dollars, closely followed by the Royal Bank Of Canada which has a brand value of just under 16 billion.
+Perhaps unsurprisingly, TD Bank’s loyalty program TD Rewards features among the leading loyalty programs in Canada.